The Mad Gardener's Song: Structure

+Verse 9—Chapter XX.
+Gammon and Spinach.

+The last four lines of the eighth verse are repeated just before the final verse in Sylvie and Bruno Concluded.

 Text

 Reception

 In his Bright Dreams Journal, Gary R. Hess called the poem "the only bright part of the book."

 In The Aesthetics of Children's Poetry: A Study of Children's Verse in English, Katherine Wakely-Mulroney described the poem as "an incantatory, cyclical poem which reflects and even prefigures aspects of the prose narrative."